A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math--or “STEM”--fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in New Jersey to remain in the country after graduation will be critical: in 2009 more than half of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+Fixing the US immigration system to make it easier for students trained in New Jersey to remain in the country after graduation will be critical: in 2009 more than half of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned more than two out of every three engineering PhDs granted in the state.

 Share of engineering PhD recipients who were temporary residents, 2006-2010: 70.1%